 The common shares held on deposit for your ADSs may change from time to time.
-For example, there may be a change in nominal or par value, split-up, cancellation, consolidation, or any other reclassification of such common shares or a recapitalization, reorganization, merger, consolidation, or sale of assets affecting the Company.
+For example, there may be a change in nominal or par value, split-up, cancellation, consolidation, or any other reclassification of such common shares or a recapitalization, reorganization, merger, consolidation, or sale of assets of the Company.

 If any such change were to occur, your ADSs would, to the extent permitted by law and the deposit agreement, represent the right to receive the property received or exchanged in respect of the common shares held on deposit.
-The depositary bank may in such circumstances deliver new ADSs to you, amend the deposit agreement, the ADRs, and the applicable Registration Statement(s) on Form F-6, call for the surrender of your existing ADSs for new ADSs, and take any other actions that are appropriate to reflect as to the ADSs the change affecting the Shares.
-If the depositary bank may not lawfully distribute such property to you, the depositary bank may sell such property at public or private sale and distribute the net proceeds to you as in the case of a cash distribution net of fees and charges of, and expenses incurred by the depositary.
+The depositary bank may in such circumstances deliver new ADSs to you, amend the deposit agreement, the ADRs, and the applicable Registration Statement(s) on Form F-6, call for the exchange of your existing ADSs for new ADSs, and take any other actions that are appropriate to reflect as to the ADSs the change affecting the Shares.
+If the depositary bank may not lawfully distribute such property to you, the depositary bank may sell such property and distribute the net proceeds to you as in the case of a cash distribution.